 Posted in: 06/07/2022 – 10:22

-The impact was then an opportunity for experts to sound the alarm about the threats that meteorites pose to our planet.
+The impact was then an opportunity for experts to sound the alarm regarding the threats that meteorites pose to our planet.
 The Chelyabinsk meteor explosion was the largest of its kind to occur in Earth’s atmosphere since the Tunguska event of 1908.

-In a recent study, researchers analyzed some of the small fragments of space rock left over after a meteorite eruption, known as meteorite dust.
+In a recent study, researchers analyzed some of the small fragments of space rock left over following a meteorite eruption, known as meteorite dust.
 Researchers have discovered new types of crystals while examining specks of dust under a standard microscope.

 These discovered crystals have distinct properties to the crystal we know on planet Earth.
 The team suspects it formed under the high-temperature and high-pressure conditions caused by a meteorite crash, although the exact mechanism remains unclear.